 Sample quality is the single most important factor in the success of any genomics experiment.
 High quality input sample yeilds the highest the quality of output data.
 Any isolation protocol/product may be used that results in pure, intact nucleic acid free of excess salts,proteins, and other contaminants.

-The core has a Gentra Autopure LS instrument and is capable of isolating genomic DNA from up to 10mL of blood.
+The core uses Autogen Autopure reagents and is capable of isolating genomic DNA from up to 10mL of blood.

 We are able to start with 2ml to 10mL of fresh whole blood, or frozen (comprimised) whole blood.

 Current Recharge Rates:

 |Whole Blood - 2ml - 5ml: